temporalio/docker-builds/docker-readme/server.md

 `FRONTEND_MEMBERSHIP_PORT` (defaults to `6933`)

 This variable specifies the port that Temporal's frontend service membership endpoint is available on.

-`BIND_ON_IP` (defaults to `127.0.0.1` / localhost)

-This variable spcifies the URL that the Temporal frontend service should be available at.

 `INTERNAL_FRONTEND_GRPC_PORT` (defaults to `7236`)